Last updated on December 27, 2024

 The fact that you can sell a competitive product in a deck box is amazing, and although these aren't perfect builds they can put a player at FNM level out of the box.
 The Pioneer Izzet Phoenix deck is almost tournament ready with a few upgrades here and there (you'll need at least two more copies of the namesake card).

 What do you think about these precons?
-Which one is your favorite?
-Let me know in the comments below or find us on Twitter and let’s take the discussion there.
+Do you want Wizards to start making Challenger decks again?
+Let me know in the comments below or find us on Twitter and letโs take the discussion there.

 Thanks for reading folks, and I'll see you in the next one!